yyli28/d2mr-assessment-yyli28/research-assessment.md

 Section:

-Mini-project title:
+Research project title:

 Submission date:

+Submission number (1-4):

-Project GitHub subdirectory URL:
+Project GitHub repository URL:

-URL or instructions to access additional materials, if needed:
+Filename of manuscript .qmd:

+Filename of knitted .pdf:

-## Additional information
+## Basic requirements

-1. Did you complete the project with direct collaborators or general support?
-If so, who did you collaborate with and what was/were their contribution(s)?
-    1. Direct collaborators (students who will be turning in a version of the same project) and their contributions:
-    2. General support (students who helped you with debugging, conceptual understanding, or the like) and their contributions:
-2. Did you use LLMs or other AI models to generate text or code for this project?
-If so, which tools did you use and how did you use them?
-Remember in this class you *are* allowed (even encouraged) to use these tools for help with coding, but not for writing text.
-This can be very brief, just one or two sentences is fine unless you have more you'd like to add.
-    1. answer here
-3. For off-the-menu projects only, did you complete the project as proposed?
-If not, what changed?
-    1. answer here or n/a
+Basic requirements for the dataset are as follows:

-## Assessed Objectives
+## Assessment

-Mark an objective attempt for any learning objectives you believe you have demonstrated in this assignment.

-Mark when an objective attempt should count toward the 20 unique objectives requirement.
-If your attempt is successful, your grader will mark the standard as met on your objective-tracker document.
+The final project must demonstrate each of 30 the course learning objectives, each worth 1 point.

 Below each learning objective is a list of general expectations for meeting that objective.
 You should aim to meet all expectations to earn a point for meeting the objective, but these are not rigid requirements.
 For example, writing a complex and creative function that uses multiple arguments and returns a complex output could meet the "parse and define functions and arguments" objective, even if it is only used in one context.

+Refer to the website for general tips on meeting these objectives and an FAQ.

 ### GitHub and R Studio